 Saints Polyeuct and Nearchus

 Saints Polyeuct and Nearchus were Roman soldiers in 3rd-century Armenia and “brothers by affection.”
-They are considered a primary example of same-sex lovers in the early church.
-Polyeuct’s feast day is Feb.
-13.
+They are a prime example of same-sex lovers in the early church.
+Polyeuct’s feast day is today (Feb.
+13).

-The loving same-sex pair is portrayed in an icon by Brother Robert Lentz, a Franciscan friar and world-class iconographer known for his innovative icons.
+The icon at the top of this post is by Brother Robert Lentz, a Franciscan friar and world-class iconographer known for his innovative icons.
 It is one of 10 Lentz icons that sparked a major controversy in 2005.
 Critics accused Lentz of glorifying sin and creating propaganda for a progressive sociopolitical agenda, and he temporarily gave away the copyright for the controversial images to his distributor, Trinity Stores.

 |Polyeuctus and Nearchus by Jim Ru|